metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_setup_the_metasfresh_stack_using_Docker.md

 ## Installation with Docker

 ### Install Docker and Docker Compose
-Install Docker and Docker Compose plugin via the official Docker repository.
+Install Docker and then the Docker Compose plugin via the official Docker repository.

 1. <a href="https://docs.docker.com/engine/installation/linux/ubuntu/" title="Install Docker Engine on Ubuntu | docs.docker.com" target="\_blank">Install Docker</a>.
 1. <a href="https://docs.docker.com/compose/install/linux/#install-using-the-repository" title="Install using the repository | docs.docker.com" target="\_blank">Install Docker Compose plugin</a>.

 ### Install metasfresh
-1. Clone the metasfresh-docker folder and change into the newly created directory.
+1. Clone the `metasfresh-docker` folder and change into the newly created directory.

    ```
    git clone https://github.com/metasfresh/metasfresh-docker.git
    cd metasfresh-docker/
    ```

+   This directory contains the `docker-compose.yml` file.

 1. Next, with an editor of your choice (e.g., nano, vi) open the `docker-compose.yml` and adapt it as you need it.
  >**Note:** You will find an example for this [at the end of this guide](#example-docker-compose-yml).